5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 - Add finished fb patch to config on internal disk
 - Done

+## Problem description
+Your Laptop boots into macOS and the internal screen works, but:

+1. if you connect a secondary monitor to your Laptop it won't turn on at all or
+2. the handshake between the system and both displays takes a long time and both screens turn off and on several times during the handshake until a stable connection is established.

+> **Note**: if you don't get a picture at all you could try a [fake ig-platform-id](https://github.com/5T33Z0/OC-Little-Translated/blob/main/11_Graphics/iGPU/Framebuffer_Patching/Fake_IG-Platform-ID.md) to force the system into [VESA mode](https://wiki.osdev.org/VESA_Video_Modes) or follow CaseyJ's General Framebuffer Patching guide instead.

+### Possible causes
+- Using an incorrect or sub-optimal `AAPL,ig-platform-id` for your device/purpose
+- Misconfigured framebuffer patch with incorrect flags for the used connector

 ## Preparations

+### Required Tools and Resources
+- A FAT32 formatted USB Flash drive
+- External Monitor and a cable to connect it to your system (obviously)
+- [**Hackintool App**](https://github.com/headkaze/Hackintool/releases) for creating/modifying framebuffer  properties
+- [**ProperTree**](https://github.com/corpnewt/ProperTree) to copy over Device Properties to your config
+- [**Intel Ark**](https://ark.intel.com/content/www/us/en/ark.html) (for researching CPU specs such as used on-board graphics and device-id)
+- [**OpenCore Install Guide**](https://dortania.github.io/OpenCore-Install-Guide/) (for referencing default/recommended framebuffers)
+- [**Intel HD Graphics FAQs**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#intel-uhd-graphics-610-655-coffee-lake-and-comet-lake-processors) for Framebuffers and Device-IDs and additional info.
+- [**Big to Little Endian Converter**](https://www.save-editor.com/tools/wse_hex.html) to convert Framebuffers from Big Endian to Little Endian and vice versa
+- Monitor cable(s) to populate the output(s) of your mainboard (usually HDMI an/or DisplayPort)
+- Lilu and Whatevergreen kexts enabled (mandatory)

+### Creating a bootable USB flash drive
 Since we will have to do a lot of testing and rebooting, we will not work with the config.plist stored on the internal disk.
 Instead, we will work with a copy of the EFI folder and config stored on a FAT32 formatted USB flash drive.
 This way, we can ensure that the system always has a working config to boot from.
 Another benefit is that we don't need to mount the EFI partition every time we want to edit the config.plist since it's readily available on the USB flash drive which saves a lot of time.

 **So do the following**: